Destination | Nepal |

 - We check food & accommodation in trekking regions for hygiene

-You will arrive one day earlier (before 3 pm) in Kathmandu and take part in the trek briefing.
+You will arrive one day earlier (before 3 pm) in Kathmandu for last-minute preparations.
+If, in case, you missed the online trip briefing, it will also provide us time to conduct an in-person briefing.
 On the second day, early in the morning, your guide will come to pick you up at your stay hotel in Kathmandu and take you to the bus station.
 Then, we drive to Bhulbhule via Besisahar.

 Free Airport Pick & Drop Service from Tribhuvan International Airport